philipliberato/cs6240-project/README.md

   and pipes this output into the document_builder.py script

 After this, you will have a documents.txt file containing all of the function call grouping in the format:
-  -::caller_function:: callee1 callee2 callee3
+  - ::caller_function:: callee1 callee2 callee3
-  -::caller_function2:: foo bar
+  - ::caller_function2:: foo bar

 Now it is time to use the gemini.py script to analyze the documents.txt file Gemini.py takes in a few cmd line arguments.
 They are: